 Reduced Charting Errors

 As noted in the above study, many of the fraudulent claims found by NCMIC were related to coding errors.
 Using an EHR can protect you legally by reducing the occurrence of charting mistakes.
-One of the ways it does this is by using a system which maximizes workflow, thereby increasing efficiency and decreasing workload.
+One of the ways it does this is by using a system that maximizes workflow, thereby increasing efficiency and decreasing workload.
 A system that seamlessly links notes to billing is one of the best ways to keep EHR and billingaccounts consistent and accurate.

 A third legal benefit of using an EHR is improved accountability.
 Here are three ways this can happen: